neilkdev/Data-Science-Training-old/technical/lesson_i.md

 ##Javascript
-The third piece to D3 is Javascript.
-D3 is written in Javascript and is a Javascript framework.
+D3 is a javascript framework, so for any D3 visualization, you'll be writing Javascript.
+Javascript is a very powerful web-based programming language.
+Today, we're going to cover a few Javascript essentials so that you can get started with D3.

 * Open the Javascript Console in Google Chrome
 * Open index.html in your text editor